 She has received many awards including a Guggenheim Fellowship, the Rome Prize from the American Academy in Rome, an Award in the Visual Arts, a Purchase Prize from The American Academy of Arts and Letters, the Louise Bourgeois Residency from Yaddo, and an individual artist grant from the National Endowment for the Arts.

 Her sculptures, paintings and drawings have been shown in numerous solo and two-person exhibitions including The Modern Art Museum of Fort Worth, The Museum of Contemporary Art in Chicago and the Zillman Art Museum in Bangor, Maine and galleries in New York City including Black and White, Claire Oliver, Washburn, Ruth Siegel and Plus Ultra.

-Notable group exhibitions in public institutions include the American Academy of Arts and Letters Ceremonial Exhibition, The Whitney Biennial Exhibition, The New Orleans Museum Frederick Weisman Collection, the Albright Knox Gallery in Buffalo, Institute of Contemporary Art in Philadelphia, The Sheldon Art Museum in Lincoln, Nebraska and the Fleming Museum in Burlington, Vermont.
-Selected group exhibitions in commercial galleries include, Moti Hasson, D.C.
-Moore, Allan Frumkin, Ruth Siegel, and Joan Washburn, all located in New York City.
+Notable group exhibitions in public institutions include the Whitney Biennial Exhibition, the American Academy of Arts and Letters Ceremonial Exhibition, The New Orleans Museum Frederick Weisman Collection, the Albright Knox Gallery in Buffalo, Institute of Contemporary Art in Philadelphia, The Sheldon Art Museum in Lincoln, Nebraska and the Fleming Museum in Burlington, Vermont.

 She is Distinguished Professor Emerita, University at Albany, SUNY.